igorskyflyer/igorskyflyer.me/src/pages/blog/how-to-write-low-performance-CSS-animations.md

 publishDate: 2022-09-17 05:27
 ---

 The ultimate tutorial for how to write low performance CSS animations!
-Never write fast animations in your life!
+Never write fast animations again!